 By default WTware redirects incoming call to embedded sound card.
 For conversation it uses USB sound card, when determines.
 If USB sound card is not detected, conversation will be performed by embedded sound card too.

-If WTware mistakes and sound doesn't play, you can specify sound devices in configuration file:
+If WTware fails and sound doesn't play, you can specify sound devices in configuration file:

 SIP = user:email@example.com, ring:1:0, talk:2:0